-Called the “red wine of whites” among some winemakers with a particular love for Chardonnay, it’s clear that the popular wine stands out from the rest.
-White wine is made differently than red mainly in how winemakers use white grapes or green grapes.
-But, unlike the usual process with darker colored grapes, winemakers don’t include grape skin in the fermentation process.
+As connoisseurs of fine wine, we’re never surprised when asked, is Chardonnay white wine?
+Called the “red wine of whites” among some winemakers with a particular love for expensive Chardonnay, it’s clear that this popular wine stands out from the rest.
+White wine is made differently than red, mainly in how winemakers use white or green grapes.
+But, unlike the usual process with darker-colored grapes, winemakers don’t include grape skin in the fermentation process.
 Keeping the skin creates the darker colors of red wines, and leaving it out allows white wines, like Chardonnay, to have their light coloring.

-Made from the Chardonnay grape of the same name with a dry style, this means that after the grapes are pressed, the sugar from the grape, after being affected by the yeast, becomes alcohol.
+Chardonnay is made from the Chardonnay grape of the same name with a dry style.
+This means that after the grapes are pressed, the sugar from the grape–after being affected by the yeast–becomes alcohol.
 This works until all the sugar is converted, creating a dry wine.
 Sometimes, you can find little residual sugar in the bottle left behind by the winemaker.

 The Origin of Chardonnay

-The name ‘Chardonnay’ does not actually come from the grape.
-The wine and the grape it’s made from both get their name from the commune in the Mâconnais region in Burgundy, which is a region of France.
-Even to this day, the town of Macon is still dominated by vineyards making Chardonnay.
+While they share the name, the name ‘Chardonnay’ does not actually come from the grape.
+The wine and the grape it’s made from both get their name from the commune in the Mâconnais region in Burgundy.
+Even to this day, the town of Macon is still dominated by vineyards making expensive Chardonnay.